C-NERD/clinical-notes/pages/Examine to mouth.md

 - Observe the lips for central #Cyanosis
 	- ![lip_cyanosis](assets/cyanosis/lip_cyanosis.png)
 	- Ask the patient to open his mouth
+	- Ask the patient to protrude his tongue
 		- Check for pallor
 			- #card
 				- Pale gums
 				- Pale oral mucosa of the inner lips and inner cheeks
-			- Dorsum of tongue appears pale and smooth (loss of papil)
+				- Dorsum of tongue appears pale and smooth (loss of papillae)